 Polymorphic eruption of pregnancy.

 The incidence of PUPPP is 1 in 160 to 1 in 300 pregnancies, making it the most common defined dermatosis of pregnancy.2

 Nulliparous patients account for more than 75% of patients with classic PUPPP.3

 PUPPP is also more common with multiple gestations, possibly because of increased abdominal distention or higher hormone levels.4

 The rate of recurrence with subsequent pregnancies is unknown.

 The etiology of PUPPP is unknown.
 PUPPP is more common with excessive stretching of the skin, possibly because of damage to connective tissue, which could result in exposure of antigens that trigger an inflammatory response.2,5 The disease may also represent an immunologic reaction to circulating fetal antigens.

 Onset of PUPPP is usually late in the third trimester, but it may develop postpartum.1,3 There are case reports of first- and second-trimester disease.3 Pruritus may worsen after delivery, but generally resolves by 15 days postpartum.
 The PUPPP may resolve prior to delivery.

 PUPPP is usually diagnosed by its characteristic findings on history and physical examination.
 PUPPP typically presents with erythematous papules and plaques within striae with periumbilical sparing late in the third trimester (Figures 77-1 and 77-2).
 Extreme pruritus is a hallmark of the disease and is present in all patients.1

-Pruritic urticarial papules and plaques of pregnancy (PUPPP) occurring in the first pregnancy of a 20-year-old woman during her third trimester.
-Note how it involves the ...
+Pruritic urticarial papules and plaques of pregnancy (PUPPP) occurring in the first pregnancy of a 20-year-old woman during her third ...